 There’s also support for AirPlay 2, so you can stream music from your phone or tablet, and Ikea will have the Symfonisk remote control: a hockey-puck-like controller that will let you play/pause, skip tracks and control the volume of the paired speaker.
 You need a Tradfri gateway and app to configure the controller, but it’s a neat add-on.

-Sound quality from the Ikea Symfonisk Bookshelf Speaker is excellent, particularly for the price
+Ikea Symfonisk Bookshelf Speaker Sound Quality – Excellent, particularly for the price

 Any time that you say a product sounds good for the price, it sounds like faint praise.
 In the case of the Ikea Symfonisk Bookshelf Speaker, to avoid that trap, it’s better to just say that it sounds excellent and it just so happens to be cheap.